 Watch this lesson about the basic "Cowboy Chords"; Em, E and Am.

 Of course, as you get better, you want to learn more chords and play more challenging shapes.
-As you make progress in Yousician, you learn lots of useful chords with fancy-sounding names (Cadd9, Asus2, etc.).
-You also learn more challenging shapes (including the dreaded barre chords).
 The learning path introduces them in a logical step-by-step way, so you can build the required skills as you go.
 After a while, you start to understand how the different chord shapes work on the fretboard, and even how to build them yourself.

 When learning chords, it's great to use all of your senses.
 Visualize a chord as a shape on the fretboard, feel what it's like to hold it, and listen carefully to the sound.
 Look, touch, listen.
 Here's an example: